Module Catalogue

 Teaching Rationale And Relationship

 Lectures will present relevant, research-focused course material, allowing students to gain a greater appreciation of the research activities undertaken by academic staff.
-This will be built on by group activities and a class debate, which will give students focused time to develop critical analysis and interpretation skills through discussing contemporary research and marine issues related to the taught component.
+This will be built on by group activities and class presentations done in groups, which will give students focused time to develop critical analysis and interpretation skills through discussing contemporary research and marine issues related to the taught component.
 These group activities will develop communication skills, self-management, critical thinking and the ability to convey scientific information to peers.
+The students will get the opportunity to practice presenting as groups to small audience in a formative exercies before undertaking the summative presentation exercise whcih will be presented to the class.

 Independent study of the primary literature will complement the lecture content and group work.
 The independent study will allow the students to explore and develop a deeper understanding of the research themes discussed.